microsoft/wil/README.md

 C:\wil> scripts\init.cmd -c msvc -g msbuild
 ```

-That will create a `.sln` file in the corresponding`build/` subdirectory.
-You can also invoke MSBuild directly to build.
+That will create a `.sln` file in the corresponding `build/` subdirectory (e.g. `build/msvc64debug`).
+You can open this solution in Visual Studio to develop and build, or you can invoke MSBuild directly.

+> **Important!** When using MSVC as the generator, the build type (`-b` argument to `init.cmd`) is mostly ignored by Visual Studio (since you can change the build type in the IDE), however this selection may still have an impact on project generation due to logic in the CMake files.

 You can also get decent IntelliSense just by opening the repo directory in Visual Studio; VS should auto-detect CMake.
 You'll have to compile and run tests in a terminal window, though.